 Guest Houses / Inns:

 Places such as larger villages within the area of the ABC Trek offer guest houses or inns, which are a little better in terms of comfort than tea houses.
 Guesthouses tend to be more comfortable with AOLs with attached toilets and more enclosed than hostels.
-The Internet might be present as one of the amenities, but the connection quality can be standard or even poor.
+The Internet might be one of the amenities, but the connection quality can be standard or even poor.
 Guest house meals are also like those at tea houses, with bills containing a list of available local and international meals one can order.
 The trekkers will get a much warmer response from them and will be able to communicate with the other trekkers and the local people of Nepal.
 Thus making their trek more culturally rewarding.

 Camping: